12 Reasons You Have Shoulder Pain–and What to Do About It

-Read on to learn about some of the many reasons why your shoulder might hurt and how to find relief.
+Until you know what's causing your shoulder pain for sure, here are a few of the many reasons why your shoulder might hurt, and how to find relief.

 Rotator cuff tendonitis

 Doing the same motion over and over again can lead to inflammation of the rotator cuff tendons, also called tendonitis, which can cause shoulder pain.
-"The rotator cuff is like a tire—with aging or frequent use it gets thinner and thinner and eventually wears down," says Robert Gotlin, DO, a sports and spine physician in NYC and an associate professor of rehabilitation medicine and orthopedics at the Icahn School of Medicine at Mount Sinai.
+"The rotator cuff is like a tire—with aging or frequent use it gets thinner and thinner and eventually wears down," says Robert Gotlin, DO, a sports and spine physician in NYC.
 With tendonitis, shoulder pain and weakness are often mild at first and only noticeable when you move the joint; after a while, they can become more severe and occur all the time.